Green Distributed AI Training: Orchestrating Compute Across Renewable-Powered Micro Datacenters: Discussion and Future Work

 \section{Discussion and Future Work}

 The feasibility-validation experiment confirms that the transfer-time contours in Fig.~\ref{fig:phase_diagram2} act as sufficient statistics for predicting migration overhead under realistic traces and system parameters.
 Under realistic curtailment windows, migration is almost always energetically profitable and is instead limited by checkpoint size and WAN bandwidth.
-In practice, this constrains migratory AI training to Class~A workloads (small checkpoints) and a subset of Class~B workloads when sufficiently long renewable windows are available.
+In practice, this constrains migratory AI training to Class~A workloads (small checkpoints) and a subset of Class~B workloads under sufficiently long renewable windows.
 The evaluation confirms that enforcing these feasibility boundaries is necessary: policies driven solely by renewable availability reduce carbon intensity but incur large JCT penalties, whereas feasibility-aware orchestration simultaneously increases renewable usage and reduces delay.
+Additional deployment constraints may arise from geographical or SLA-based placement restrictions, while the energy overhead induced on the transport network should also be accounted for in large-scale migration scenarios.

 A first technical direction is to \emph{expand the feasible envelope} rather than refine scheduling heuristics.
-Promising mechanisms include WAN-aware checkpoint compression, pre-staging or incremental checkpoints during low-cost periods, hierarchical storage, and selective use of higher-capacity interconnects on critical paths.
+Promising mechanisms include WAN-aware checkpoint compression, pre-staging or incremental checkpoints, and selective use of higher-capacity interconnects on critical paths.
 These techniques would shift medium-sized models from the conditional to the feasible region in the phase diagram.
-A second direction concerns \emph{better forecasting and integration with grid signals}: tighter coupling with curtailment forecasts and demand-response programs would improve the estimation of renewable windows and reduce the risk of initiating migrations that cannot complete in time.
+A second direction concerns \emph{better forecasting and integration with grid signals}: tighter coupling with curtailment forecasts and demand-response programs would improve renewable-window estimation and reduce the risk of migrations that cannot complete in time.

 An additional avenue is enabling \emph{distributed workloads} that exploit data parallelism.
-While this work focuses on single-GPU jobs with self-contained checkpoints, multi-GPU training could be supported by migrating only optimizer shards or gradient-state partitions rather than full replicas.
-Techniques such as ZeRO-style partitioning, elastic data parallelism, and periodic synchronization of compressed model deltas may allow large distributed jobs to be partially or selectively migrated while respecting WAN constraints.
-This opens a path for extending feasibility-aware orchestration to a broader class of distributed AI workloads.
+While this work focuses on single-GPU jobs with self-contained checkpoints, multi-GPU training could be supported by migrating optimizer shards or gradient-state partitions rather than full replicas.
+Techniques such as ZeRO-style partitioning, elastic data parallelism, and compressed model-delta synchronization may enable partial migration of large distributed jobs while respecting WAN constraints.
+This opens a path toward extending feasibility-aware orchestration to a broader class of distributed AI workloads.

 \shortver{Finally, the extended version of this work discusses broader architectural and economic aspects, including integration with grid operators, incentive structures for renewable-powered micro-datacenters, and market mechanisms for renewable-aware compute.} \extended{Finally, we also discuss broader architectural and economic aspects, including integration with grid operators, incentive structures for renewable-powered micro-datacenters, and market mechanisms for renewable-aware compute.}